OKUA1/dingo-docs/src/app/docs/use-cases-rag-agent/page.md

 ```

 #### Step 3:

-Once the vector store is created, we can create a RAG pipeline and serve it.
+Once the vector store is created, we can create a RAG pipeline.
+To access the pipeline from the streamlit application, we can serve it using the `serve_pipeline` function, which provides a REST API compatible with the OpenAI API (this means that we can use an official OpenAI Python client to interact with the pipeline).
-EXPLAIN THIS STEP.

 ```python
 # serve.py